 If you can't get a superuser to post, don’t sweat it.
 You can absolutely hunt your own post.
 At the end of the day, if you have a great product and pre-launch momentum, you'll get enough engagement.
 Just lean harder into your pre-launch audience building and engagement.

 5. Time your emails

-Product Hunt is a game of timing.
+Product Hunt launches are a game of timing.

 Here’s what we suggest for email in particular:

 - Three to four weeks in advance, send an email to your list explaining the value Product Hunt will have for your launch.
 Help recipients understand how important it is to you.
 Ask them to create an account and engage with PH.
 Only a small percentage of the people on your list will.
 That's normal.
 But those who do will become invested in your launch and success.